llachiver/pimp-android/README.md

 # PIMP : Android image editing application

-### This git is structured as an Android Studio project.
+### This git is structured as an Android Studio project

 Just import it.

 ### Android API required : 26 (Oreo 8.0)
 <TODO change it if min version change>